amuradyan/snund/Fettuccine-al-burro.md

 * A lot of undissolved grana padano at the bottom of the pot in the end.
 Next time I will add water before cheese the first time, see if it helps.
 * The more you stir the pasta and the ingredients, the mushier it gets, so stir wisely.

+## Attempt 2

+### Action

+The action was more or less the same.
+This time I was cooking for three, the previous one was a solo action, so that threw me off.

+### Outtakes

+* The *less starch* idea was good
+* This time I added too much cheese and the whole thing got too mushy.
+Need more water.